According to Hindu Mythology, Tulsi, or Holy Basil, being kept in or outside the house acts as a ward against evil spirits and ghosts.

 Thus it’s wise to adopt a heart-friendly lifestyle and follow a diet that contributes to your healthy living.

-So, while you are preparing your food chart, don’t forget to add lots of Tulsi in your diet.
+So, while you are preparing your food chart, don’t forget to add lots of Tulsi to your diet.

 Tulsi reduces the overall cholesterol in your body and protects it from the harmful effects of free radicals and environmental damage.

 As we grow up, we are all burdened with stress of various kinds, most of which are out of our control.

 It might be about your workplace, your relationships, or your family.

 Irrespective of the reason, there’s no denying that stress can degrade your health considerably.

 Studies have shown that if you have Tulsi daily, it curtails agony, calms down the nerves, and lowers the blood pressure.

 Damage by free radicals is reduced, as its anti-inflammatory properties reduce inflammation.

 Detoxification and diuretic are some of the most popular properties of Tulsi.

 These properties, in turn, reduce levels of uric acid in the body and protect your body from kidney stones.